lxe/ui.js/npm-react-tools/README.md

-# react-tools
+# ui.js-tools

-This package compliments the usage of [React](http://facebook.github.io/react/).
+This package compliments the usage of [ui.js](http://facebook.github.io/react/).
 It ships with tools that are often used in conjunction.

 ## JSX